 Officially, Portland boasts only two major league sports: soccer and basketball.
 But any resident will tell you there’s a third game in town — brunch.
-Faithful believers queue up for tables in waits so epic they’ve been fodder for the hit IFC show Portlandia.
+Faithful believers queue up for tables in lines so epic they’ve been fodder for the hit IFC show Portlandia.
 Try one of these popular spots for a morning meal worth the wait.

-Mother’s Bistro & Bar: For breakfast like mom used to make, head to this inviting downtown restaurant.
-Comfort food is the mantra at Mother’s, where chef and owner Lisa Schroeder is likely to stop by your table to say hello.
-Enjoy standbys from crunchy French toast to house-made lox.
-If you visit on the weekend, try the rich eggs Benedict with a Bellini for a decadent brunch pairing.
+Comfort food is the mantra at Mother’s Bistro & Bar.
+Enjoy beloved standbys from crunchy French toast to house-made lox.
+If you visit on the weekend, try their rich eggs Benedict with a Bellini for a decadent brunch pairing.
 And for something special any day of the week, order a recipe from the featured “Mother of the Month.”

-Screen Door: The wait can be daunting at this perpetually packed East Burnside standout.
-But like a gracious Southern belle, the down-home dinner menu here rarely fails to please guests.
-Try the fried oyster eggs Benedict, or enlist a friend to help tackle the jaw-dropping plate of crunchy fried chicken breasts stacked on a sweet-potato waffle.
+Even with two locations, the wait can be daunting at this perpetually packed standout.
+Fortunately, Screen Door’s down-home brunch menu rarely fails to please guests.
+Try their braised pork shoulder eggs Benedict, or enlist a friend to help tackle the jaw-dropping plate of crunchy fried chicken breasts stacked on a sweet-potato waffle.
 On the lighter side, rotating seasonal specials highlight fresh ingredients like heirloom tomatoes and peaches.
-Whatever you order, pair it with a side of praline bacon.
+Whatever you order, pair it with a side of praline bacon or cheesy grits.

-Tin Shed Garden Café: An Alberta Arts District staple, this funky little shack is notable for its rib-sticking fare such as fluffy biscuits drenched in apple-wood-smoked bacon gravy and crisp potato cakes topped with free-range eggs and a veritable riot of organic veggies.
+Tin Shed Garden Café is an Alberta Arts District breakfast staple.
+This funky little shack is notable for its rib-sticking provisions such as fluffy biscuits drenched in apple-wood-smoked bacon gravy and crisp potato cakes topped with free-range eggs and a veritable riot of organic veggies.
 The cozy garden seating has an outdoor fireplace and is dog-friendly, adding to the convivial feel.